rohit-lakhanpal/minimal-web-razor/README.md

 ![Preview](docs/preview.jpg)

 ## About the code
-This minimal application is built on the ASP.NET core base template.
+This minimal application is based on the [minimal-web](https://github.com/rohit-lakhanpal/minimal-web) project and has been adapted for Razor Pages.

 I have additionally added the following packages:
 - Microsoft.Extensions.Diagnostics.HealthChecks
 - Microsoft.ApplicationInsights.AspNetCore